kintone/js-sdk/packages/rest/docs/migration-from-rest-api-client.md

 ```

 With `@kintone/rest`, the client is created as follows.
-Set the authorization information directly in `headers` of taking `auth`as an argument.
+Set the authorization information directly in `headers` instead of taking `auth`as an argument.

 ```ts
 import { createClient, paths } from "@kintone/rest";